0309hws/Find_path/README.md

-# Find_path
+# perspective_finder
-Construct an exploration path rich in environmental semantic information based on the existing two-dimensional grid occupancy map
+The code is based on open3d==0.9.0.0, also trying to enable 0.17.0